benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 ```
 3. Install the required dependencies:
 ```
+Enter the below pip install commands in your terminal or command line to install the libraries used in the provided jupyter notebooks:

+pip install scipy
+pip install hdbscan
+pip install scikit-learn
+pip install matplotlib
+pip install cartopy
-pip install -r requirements.txt
+pip install ipywidgets

 ```
-4. Download the modified dataset and place it in the project directory.
-The original dataset can be acquired from the link [xxx](link here).
+4. Download the provided datasets and place them in the project directory.
+The original dataset can be acquired from the link geonet.org.nz/ (see below for details).

 5. ...

 **Note:** If any of the above files are missing, the corresponding functionality may not work as expected.

-Once the setup is complete, you can use the provided functions, such as `ann_prediction(csv_file)`, to make predictions on new data using the pre-trained models.

 ## Dataset

-The earth quake data was downloaded from https://geonet.org.nz/ and spans the timeframe from 01-01-2000 to 16-06-2024.
+The earthquake data was downloaded from https://geonet.org.nz/ and spans the timeframe from 01-01-2000 to 16-06-2024.
 A dataset with New Zealand's towns was downloaded from https://simplemaps.com/data/nz-cities

 ## Attribute Information